-Project 1: If you decide to take part a member of the research team will look through your child's medical notes to check for any additional information about your child's development.
-This will include us looking for the results of any development assessments or brain scans that were not collected during the original MERIDIAN study or have been done since then.
-We will also ask you to complete a brief questionnaire about your child's development.
-You will be asked to sign a consent form to allow the research staff to do this but you will not need to do anything further.
+If you decide to take part a member of the research team will look through your child's medical notes to check for any additional information about your child's development.
+This will include us looking for the results of any development assessments or brain scans that were not collected during the original MERIDIAN study or have been done up until your child turned 31/2 years old (term corrected).
+You will be asked to sign a consent form but you will not need to do anything further.